 - Psychology minors must have completed at least four of their psychology minor courses prior to enrollment.

-If you are interested in completing an internship in the Fall 2016 semester, you must attend one of the following one-hour meetings, or contact Dr. Salters-Pedneault before March 28, 2016.
+If you are interested in completing an internship in the Spring 2017 semester, you must attend one of the following one-hour meetings, or contact Dr. Kristi Salters-Pedneault on or before October 19, 2016.

 What opportunities are available?

 This is an experiential learning course where students participate in an internship in a social service setting such as a hospital clinic, human service agency, group home, school counseling office, probation office, or specialized classroom.
 The student acquires knowledge regarding methods of intervention and the treatment philosophy of the placement agency by participating in an observational and supportive role.
 Students participating in the practicum are typically obligated for the equivalent of 8 – 16 hours per week for 3 – 6 credits.
 Students negotiate the actual hourly schedule with their placement supervisor.